FlyRanch/figurefirst/README.md

 pip install figurefirst
 ```

+## Quickstart
+*See http://flyranch.github.io/figurefirst/ for more detail*
+1. Create your figure template in Inkscape.
+    a.
+Make a rectangle for each panel, tag the panel using `extensions > figurefirst > tagaxis`, e.g. `A` or `B`
+    b.
+Group the rectangles (select all, `ctrl-g`), tag the group using `extensions > figurefirst > tagfigure`, e.g. `fig1`
+    c.
+Save your template, e.g. `fifi_template.svg`
+2. In Python use the following commands to load, plot, and save:
+    a. `import figurefirst as fifi`
+    b. `layout = figurefirst.svg_to_axes.FigureLayout('fifi_template.svg', autogenlayers=True, make_mplfigures=True, hide_layers=[])`
+    c.
+For each axis, grab the axis handle using: `ax = layout.axes[('fig1', 'B')]`
+    d.
+Plot on that axis using matplotlib as usual
+    e.
+After you have plotted all panels, optionally update the aesthetics:
+        * figurefirst.mpl_functions.adjust_spines(ax, ['left', 'bottom'])
+        * figurefirst.mpl_functions.set_fontsize(ax, 6)
+    f.
+Add your figure to the layout using `layout.append_figure_to_layer(layout.figures['fig1'], 'fig1', cleartarget=True)`
+    g.
+Save your figure to the svg using `layout.write_svg('fifi_template.svg')`.
+Use a new name if you wish not to overwrite the template.
+3. Note that you can have multiple figurefirst "figures" in a single svg file.
+Each figure will appear as a new layer.

 ## Use with Inkscape
 FigureFirst is developed and tested with Inkscape.
 Some versions and settings of Inkscape are very slow.
 Try Inkscape 0.92: https://inkscape.org/en/release/0.92.3/